Jane Aldous M.Ed~C-Psych., Registered Psychologist

 - I have been a counsellor since 1984, initially in mental health at the Alberta Hospital and at the Calgary Foothills Hospital.
 Having matured personally and as a therapist I entered private practice in 1994.
 I am a Registered Psychologist in Alberta [#2327].

 - For over twenty years, I provided therapy and risk assessment services for individuals in the community on federal parole with the Correctional Service of Canada.
-These men, women, many of whom identified as LGBTQ, are some of the most brave and inspiring I have supported through the process of change and believe me there is nothing you can tell me that will shock me.
+These people, many of whom identified as LGBTQ2S, are among the most brave and inspiring I have supported through the process of change and believe me there is nothing you can tell me that will shock me.

 Contact Information and Fees: